That workflow-dependent cost Bill Was Only the Beginning

 What AI Actually Changed: The Cost Structure Flip

-The $25–$150 per-image price tag that defined ecommerce photography for a decade was always somewhat arbitrary.
+The workflow-dependent cost per-image price tag that defined ecommerce photography for a decade was always somewhat arbitrary.
 It reflected studio overhead, skilled labor, and physical logistics — not the marginal cost of creating a high-quality product image.
 AI has collapsed that marginal cost to near zero, and the implications for your P&L are significant.

-Professional AI-powered product photography tools now generate studio-quality white background images, ghost mannequin effects, and lifestyle scenes at $0.05–$0.25 per image.
-Subscription platforms charge $29–$99/month for unlimited or high-volume generation.
-For a 200-SKU catalog, that is $348–$1,188 per year against $15,000–$50,000 for traditional photography — a 97%+ reduction in direct spend.
+Professional AI-powered product photography tools now generate studio-quality white background images, ghost mannequin effects, and lifestyle scenes at workflow-dependent cost.
+Subscription platforms charge workflow-dependent costnth for Catalog-scale or high-volume generation.
+For a 200-SKU catalog, that is workflow-dependent cost per year against workflow-dependent cost for traditional photography — a 97%+ reduction in direct spend.

 "The question isn't whether AI is cheaper.
 It's whether your team is ready to reallocate the budget those savings free up — from photography overhead to growth."